unicode-org/message-format-wg/spec/syntax.md

 Inside _patterns_,
 whitespace is part of the translatable content and is recorded and stored verbatim.
-Whitespace is not significant outside translatable text.
+Whitespace is not significant outside translatable text, except where required by the syntax.

 ```ebnf
 WhiteSpace ::= #x9 | #xD | #xA | #x20 /* ws: definition */